 These personas were, of course, based on real interviews with real people.

 The UX team at CarMax employed a fundamental analysis technique in this case.
-They examined qualitatively which end-user would most benefit from the service and catered the design to them.
+They examined qualitatively which end-user would most benefit from the service.
+Then catered the design to them.

-Another method, the technical analysis method or target audience analysis, uses ads, social media, and other strategies to gain data.
+Another method, the technical analysis method or target audience analysis, uses ads, social media, and other strategies to gain information.
 Whereby you can segment groups geographically, socioeconomically, or psychographically.

 Merge and split groups